by AIA New York

 Over his nearly 30-year career, Bernhard Karpf, FAIA, has advanced a distinguished body of modern architecture, distinctive for its order and composition, natural light, meticulous assembly, and site transformation.
 As associate partner at Richard Meier & Partners, Karpf’s work on significant public and private buildings worldwide is grounded in an engaged understanding of timeless architectural strategies with regards to context and site, programmatic requirements, space and proportion.
 Organizing geometries and human proportions are applied to unify complex programmatic requirements such as the Canal+ Television Studios and Headquarters in Paris.
 Scale and reference achieve a harmonious balance of new and existing at the Burda Museum in Baden-Baden.
 Natural light is used to reinforce and enhance a clearly defined circulation sequence at the Arp Museum in Rolandseck.
 Sustainability is integral to each design whether employed in siting strategies or technological advances such as the Coffee Plaza in Hamburg or at the Leblon Offices in Rio de Janeiro.
 Lightness, transparency, and the expression of unique program elements are what transcends the size and scale of Karpf’s diverse projects.

 This year, the Jury of Fellows of the AIA elevated Karpf to its prestigious College of Fellows in the first category of Fellowship, which recognizes architects who have “Promoted the aesthetic, scientific, and practical efficiency of the profession,” according to the organizations’s definition.
-Now among the AIA membership’s three percent distinguished with Fellowship and honorary Fellowship, Karpf was recognized at the New Fellows Reception hosted by AIA New York and will be honored further at an investiture ceremony at the AIA Conference on Architecture in New York City.
+Now among the AIA membership’s three percent distinguished with Fellowship and honorary Fellowship, Karpf was recognized at the New Fellows Reception hosted by AIA New York and at an investiture ceremony at the AIA Conference on Architecture in New York City.

 Q: What is your proudest achievement as an architect?